 After breakfast we board our coach for a wonderful day of exploration.
 From the little villages and gentle scenery of the southern part of the island the views will change dramatically as the Cuillin Hills come into sight.
 Considered by many to be amongst the finest hills in Britain the Cuillins present a vista that is simply unforgettable.

-Day Five - Loch Ness, Culloden Moor and Perthshire
+Day Five - Loch Ness - Culloden Moor - Glasgow

-A short drive will take us to Inverness, the Capital of the Highlands, and then on to desolate Culloden Moor was the site of the last battle ever fought on British soil.
-The Jacobite troops of Bonnie Prince Charlie and the British Army under the command of the Duke of Cumberland clashed here in bloody battle.
+A short drive will take us to Inverness, the Capital of the Highlands, and then on to desolate Culloden Moor * which was the site of the last battle ever fought on British soil.
+The Jacobite troops of Bonnie Prince Charlie and the British Army under the command of the Duke of Cumberland clashed here in a bloody battle.
 The Jacobites were routed and in the aftermath Highland life changed forever.
-We'll make a stop so that you can discover more about the battle andits dramatic consequences.
+We'll make a stop so that you can discover more about the battle and its dramatic consequences.

 The Cairngorm National Park is an area of stunning natural beauty, as we will discover.
 As we journey through the Spey Valley the Cairngorm Mountains, which rise to over 4000 feet, provide a striking backdrop.